hdm-master/iot-reference-client/README.md

 Make sure to set environment variables before you start the demo.
 You will have a env.* file for each environment (dev, stg and prd)

+Mac / user:

     cd {PROJECT_ROOT}
     pipenv shell
     source ./env.{prefered_environment*}

+Windows user:

+    cd {PROJECT_ROOT}
+    pipenv shell

+Unfortunately, we don't support automatic setting environment variables in windows yet.
+Please copy the variable out of the preferred stage file* and add the variable by using ``set variable=value``

 *We recommend you to run the reference client against our stage (env.stg) environment since the development environment is under heavy development